Pathology of multiple sclerosis: Demyelination patterns

 For some investigation teams this means that MS is a heterogeneous disease.
 The latter hypothesis is further corroborated by a recent study that demonstrated significant differences in routine cerebrospinal fluid findings between patients with pattern I lesions and patients with non-pattern I lesions, including a lack of CSF-restricted oligoclonal bands, in most pattern II and III patients.
 Finally, some patients previously diagnosed with pattern II MS were later found to have in fact MOG-IgG-related encephalomyelitis, suggesting that both the current clinicoradiological diagnostic criteria for MS and the histopathological criteria for MS may be insufficiently specific.

 Currently antibodies to lipids and peptides in sera, detected by microarrays, can be used as markers of the pathological subtype given by brain biopsy.

 Other developments in this area is the finding that some lesions present mitochondrial defects that could distinguish types of lesions.

 MRI Phenotypes

-Several studies trying to stablish a relationship between the pathological findings and MRI findings have been performed.
+Several studies trying to establish a relationship between the pathological findings and MRI findings have been performed.